srayner/cobalt/README.md

 Users
 -----
 You can add, edit, search for, view and delete users.
-You can also update user information from Microsoft Active Directory.
+You can also import/update user information from Microsoft Active Directory.

 Hardware